Amanda discusses field notebook with students

 Third year BA Geography students on the Urban Exploration field class

-Integral to your degree is field-based learning, independent research and training in qualitative, quantitative and geospatial research methods.
-We use the space around us as our living laboratory: you'll spend time in the field exploring the human geographies of post-industrial Sheffield and uncovering the impact of human activities on the stunning natural landscape of the Peak District National Park.
+Using the space around us as our living laboratory, you'll spend time in the field exploring the geographies of post-industrial Sheffield and uncovering the impact of human activities in the nearby Peak District National Park.

 This programme has been accredited by the Royal Geographical Society (with IBG).
 Accredited degree programmes contain a solid academic foundation in geographical knowledge and skills, and prepare graduates to address the needs of the world beyond higher education.
 The accreditation criteria require evidence that graduates from accredited programmes meet defined sets of learning outcomes, including subject knowledge, technical ability and transferable skills.